 - Access to any parking spaces controlled by meters or pay boxes must be maintained at all times.

 - In addition to the rules listed above, Block Party Permit requests may be denied by the Department of Transportation for the following reasons:

 - Incomplete application (missing information)

 - Traffic control issues

 - Issues related to other permits issued in the vicinity of the event

 - Public safety concerns

-Block party planners must notify neighbors and recommend vaccinations for all who attend.
-As before, applicants must provide evidence that a majority of the residents on the affected block(s) approve of the block party.
+Applicants must provide evidence that a majority of the residents on the affected block(s) approve of the block party.